 2018/2019 EXECUTIVE COMMITTEE

-Chairman — Hugh Dickson, Managing Director, Grant Thornton
+Chairman — Hugh Dickson, Global Head of Recovery and Reorganisation, Grant Thornton

 He has 30 years’ experience in restructuring, insolvency, and the financial sector and is recognised as an innovative expert in the management, restructuring, and resolution of non-performing debts and assets, with a particular emphasis on financial sector intervention.